 When I was about 12 years old and my brother was 10 my dad took us fishing at an old farm pond just north of Atlantic, IA-the small community in southwest Iowa where I was born.
 Of course, as I’ve written about in the past, this was a weekend ritual with my dad in the summertime just as hunting was the weekend ritual in the wintertime.
 Anyway, an old farmer my dad was friends with let us use his pond that was adjacent to a smaller pond.
 As we drove into the pasture in the pickup truck, we passed by the smaller pond that looked like it had never been fished before because it appeared to be lacking in opportunities.
 We went straight to the big pond where–over the next hour or so-we drowned a few worms without any bites.
 As a 12-year-old fidgety kid, I got impatient!
 As we were sitting there, I asked my dad if I could walk 100 yards or so to the other pond and try it.
 He said, “Go ahead, but you won’t catch anything.”

 I walked over to the other pond, put a worm on my hook, and let it fly.
 As soon as that bobber hit the water it went straight under like a submarine!
 I was shocked as I wrestled to shore the biggest Bull Head that I have ever seen in my life.
 As soon as I pulled it out of the water, I began to run across the pasture to tell my dad and brother that I hit the motherload.
 Envision a 12-year old kid running across a pasture wearing a giant smile lugging a fishing pole that was about to break because of the giant fish swinging on the end.
 By the time I got to my dad and brother at the other pond they already had their stuff packed because they heard my commotion and knew I struck gold.
-They were already heading my direction.
+They were already heading in my direction.
 An hour later we had an entire stringer filled up with about 40 fish.
 I am not exaggerating when I say that our bobbers were sinking as soon as they hit the water.
 These fish must have been on top of each other!
 I don’t know the science behind the abundance of fish in this pond, but one can certainly attribute a part of it to the fact that nobody had ever fished it.
-If only I had been an avid reader of fishing tips, advice and news that you can find featured on websites like CatchandFillet.com and the many others found online, we might have hooked ourselves a lot more than just 40 or so fish!
+It may also have been the case because the pond was well protected and the Pond filter was regularly maintained.
+Or maybe there were other factors that helped the fishes in breeding abundantly!
+If only I had been an avid reader of fishing tips, advice, and news that you can find featured on websites like CatchandFillet.com and the many others found online, we might have hooked ourselves a lot more than just 40 or so fish!

 A Lot of Fish and Retiring Fishermen